What Not To Include In Your CV: 6 Tips From The Experts

 1. Leave out anything negative

-The Caterer Jobs site, specialising in hospitality and food industry roles, recommends that you don’t feature any information that could be perceived as negative, even if you just want to be brutally honest.
+The Caterer Jobs site recommends not including any information that could be perceived as negative.
+Even if you just want to be brutally honest.
 This includes: ‘failed exams, divorces, failed business ventures, reasons for leaving a job, points on your driving license.’
 They confirm that you’re not lying, but this information doesn’t need to be out in the open if it isn’t going to affect your application.

-Senior Careers Consultant at the University of Warwick, Claire Leslie, recommends you leave any information that could sub consciously jeopardise your application off your CV, she said: “You should not include a date of birth or any other details which could lead to discrimination (such as ethnicity).”
+Senior Careers Consultant at the University of Warwick, Claire Leslie, recommends you leave any personal information that could sub consciously jeopardise your application.
+She said: “You should not include a date of birth or any other details which could lead to discrimination (such as ethnicity).”

 3. Don’t copy and paste

 It’s immediately obvious to an employer when you’ve simply copied and pasted elements from your CV into an application.
-Your CV should be tailored to the job role you are applying for and the company the position is based at, you need your employer to recognise that you took time over your CV and application, which will immediately put you in a positive light.
+Your CV should be tailored to the job role you are applying for.
+You want a potential employer to recognise that you took time over your CV.
+This will immediately put you in a positive light.

 4. Avoid clichés